 The certificates can be used on multiple servers concurrently and can be used on unlimited IP addresses along with concurrent private keys.
 Usually, there can be unlimited entries, but it will depend on the different CAs.
 The domains covered under the certificate can be changed at any time without incurring any additional prices.

-Why do I need a SAN certificate?
+Why Do I Need a SAN SSL Certificate?

 Many businesses operate in different geographies or various lines of business.
 They may prefer to have other domain names for these operations.
 They may also have a centralized environment for all these web assets.
-It is best suggested that they use a SAN SSL certificate to create an encrypted communication channel between the server and the visitor’s browser.
+It is best suggested that they use a SAN certificate to create an encrypted communication channel between the server and the visitor’s browser.

 The CAs assess various aspects of the businesses based on the type of validation chosen by the company.
 The validation process ensures that the business is genuine, and visitors can interact with the website they are visiting without any fear of their information being accessed by hackers.